 6) Use the voicing as a fill.
 This may be a bit more of an advanced concept but whether you are at the level of being comfortable doing this at this point or not, it's definitely a piano fill technique that you will eventually want to have in that piano playing "toolbox" of yours.
 Let's say that you are playing a ballad and, at the end of a phrase in which you have a major 7th chord, you feel compelled to add a little something.
 You can simply play that voicing perhaps an octave higher (or two) in a delicate manner and this adds a nice professional touch.

-7) One of the lessons of ProProach is dedicated to doing the following idea.
+7) One of the lessons of ProProach is dedicated to implementing the following idea.
 It goes hand in hand with what we mentioned earlier regarding using just a part of the chord voicing.
 If you have a melody note E, for example, and the chord is Cmaj7, the E is the third member of the 1-7-3-5-9 chord voicing.
 Well, simply playing the C and B (the 1 and 7) with the left hand as the melody E actually completes the chord is very effective.
 So, look for places in your songs where you can use segments of the voicing like this.

 You may have already gathered that the sky's the limit when it comes to creativity using piano chord voicings.
 Remember, we have only been covering one voicing!
 This is a reason why the ProProach lessons are provided once per week.
 The idea is to use what you are learning to a point of familiarity where your confidence is at a decent level before focusing on other ideas.
 This approach is extremely effective and this has been verified by a number of people who have become involved with that popular piano chord program.